 "What stood out was the combination of deep vulnerability research, cryptographic rigor, and just enough threat intelligence to prioritize what actually mattered."

-Our operating model follows the full path from technical weakness to operational risk — helping teams understand not only what is vulnerable, but how that weakness can become an adversarial event.
+Our research model follows the path from vulnerability discovery to adversarial intelligence — helping teams understand not only what is vulnerable, but how that weakness can evolve into an operational risk.

 We identify flaws in parsers, runtimes, cryptographic workflows, dependency paths, and trust boundaries.